-Here’s a summary of what we have talked about above for your easy reference.
-For the sake of simplicity, we will use Singapore Business Consultants (SBC) as your service provider as an example.
+Here’s a summary of what we have discussed above for your easy reference.
+For simplicity, we will use Singapore Business Consultants (SBC) as your service provider as an example.

 |Step 1||Appoint a professional service provider||Client||At least an hour||Make direct contact and interaction with a few providers and find the one the best suit you.
 One main point of consideration will be the capability of the provider to handhold you along the way.|

 |Step 2||Identify what services you need for the first year||Client and SBC||1 hour||Identify what services you need with reference to the requirements to setup a company in Singapore.
 SBC can advise|

 |Step 3||Complete CDD||Client and SBC||At least an hour||Provide all information and supporting documents requested by the SBC in order to complete this step.|

 |Step 4||Get your company name reserved||SBC||30 mins||Provide your preferred name with additional alternatives just in case.
 SBC will make the reservation if any of the name is available.|